dellarosciagiorgio/dellarosciagiorgio/README.md

 # hi! i'm giorgio

-i'm not a developer, i just do those stuff that i need.
+i'm not a developer, i just do those stuff that i need

 ---

-### tools and languages (just in case)
+### tools and languages

 + vscode
 + markup languages